Thinking of booking a CeilidhKids Family Fundraiser?

 church or youth group with a family ceilidh!
 Here are some things to bear in mind.

 What about music?

 That depends on your budget!
-An accordion player adds no end of atmosphere, and if your budget isn’t too tight I have plenty of contacts so may be able to book somebody to play the music whilst I do the calling.
+An accordion player adds no end of atmosphere, and if your budget isn’t too tight we have plenty of contacts so may be able to book somebody to play the music whilst we do the calling.
 The best musicians get booked up months in advance, though, so give us lots of warning!
-If you’re on a budget I can bring along my full professional PA system and CD collection.
+If you’re on a budget we can bring along my full professional PA system and CD collection.

 What format works best?

 At first everyone arrives in dribs and drabs, keen and full of energy, so it’s best to start with an hour of dancing.
 It’s a good idea to have water or juice available as dancers do get very hot and thirsty.
 We can just do the hour, and you can finish it there, or end the event with your own activity.
 Or if you want a two-hour event, I’d suggest a break after an hour, for a half hour sit down and a snack, after which time everyone is tired and hyper, so a final half hour of dancing is enough to round things off and send them home happy and exhausted!

 When and where shall we run our event?

 Somewhere with loads of space - people usually underestimate how much room is needed.
 I can suggest some venues in Edinburgh.
 Church halls, school halls and community centres are all good.
 Weekend afternoons are good times for fundraising events.
 If you want to coincide with Burns’ Night or St Andrew’s day, book well in advance as that’s our busiest time.